-Join Richard Harrington for an in-depth discussion in this video Lighting your environment, part of Getting Started with Stop Motion Animation.
+Join Richard Harrington for an in-depth discussion in this video Lighting your environment, part of Learning Stop Motion Animation.

 …A lot of you may be used to using a camera, and having the flash go off.…Even though you might think there's a lot of light in the room,…cameras often need a little bit of extra light to get the shot.…After all, your eyes are much more expensive that a typical camera.…So adding some light to the scene goes a really long way.…I've got two simple apparatuses here that I want to show you.…The first is a standard desk lamp.…Now, inside this, we've put a compact fluorescent bulb and…that CFL type light puts off nice, soft, even lighting.…

 To make these a little bit easier, we've…also put a bit of diffusion across that light.…Now you could pick diffusion up at a camera store or a specialty shop.…That takes the light and just makes it even softer so it produces even lighting.…And when we put that on our scene here, it really lifts things up.…Take a shot of that.…Now additionally, if you want more light in the scene,…maybe you're working in a low light environment, like your dining…room table or a conference room that doesn't have a…

 This course was created and produced by RHED Pixel.
 We're honored to host this content in our library.

 - What is stop motion and how does it work?